 Testing area Alpha (G28)

 This area is a large computer lab with 40 (PC) workstations.
 The room also contains two ceiling-mounted projectors that can be projected onto screens on either side of the room.

 This area contains 11 testing rooms (8 one-person testing rooms, 1 two-person testing room, and 2 six-person testing rooms).

 The FBE-ERF is available to academic staff and students of the Faculty of Business and Economics.

 The facility can only be used for data acquisition related to studies that have received human ethics approval by the University of Melbourne Human Research Ethics Committee.
 Ethics approval needs be granted prior to the beginning of data acquisition.
 If ethics approval for a study has been granted by another university, the study needs to be registered with the University of Melbourne Human Research Ethics Committee prior to the beginning of data acquisition.

 At least one of the investigators of a study needs to have an affiliation with the Faculty of Business and Economics.

 Clinical trials, studies with patients

 The FBE-ERF cannot be used for clinical trials or for studies involving patients.

-For all inquiries regarding the FBE-ERF, please contact the FBE Facilities Management group at firstname.lastname@example.org.
+For all enquiries regarding the FBE-ERF, please contact us at firstname.lastname@example.org.